-Planning application fees changing
+Planning application stages

 Once you've submitted your planning application, it goes through several stages.